Why Film in South Korea?

 Jeju Filming

-Korea's volcanic island paradise offers unique landscapes from lava tubes to waterfalls, diverse communities, and cinematic coastal scenery.
+Korea's volcanic island paradise offers one-of-a-kind landscapes, from lava tubes to waterfalls, along with varied communities and cinematic coastal scenery.

 - UNESCO World Heritage volcanic landscapes